 Residential care is provided to a child and/ or young person in a residential premises (not a carer’s or young person’s own home) by paid or contracted workers where a family based placement is not suitable.
 Volunteers can be used in addition to paid workers.

 Residential care is primarily for children and young people aged 10-17 years with CAT scores 3 or 4 and mostly involves small group care (up to 4 places), though may also accommodate children, young people or sibling groups with lower CAT scores by mutual agreement.

 Residential care provides an environment that supports the child or young person in their development where it is indicated.

 Residential care will include rostered workers with combinations of awake and / or sleepover shifts and on-call arrangements.
 Services are often expected to provide care 24 hours a day, every day of the year, including when children and young people are not attending school during holiday periods or at other times.

-Residential Care is an out-of-home care placement option providing temporary, short-term, long-term or immediate response accommodation and support to children and young people who have been removed from the family home.
+Residential Care is an out-of-home care placement option providing temporary, short-term, long-term or responsive accommodation and support to children and young people who have been removed from the family home.

 To ensure children and young people who have been removed from the care of a person under the Children and Young People (Safety) Act 2017 (SA) (the Act) are placed in a safe, nurturing, stable and secure environment.

 The service provider will provide the Residential Care service to children and young people who may be aged 0 – 17 years who are under Guardianship or Custody of the Chief Executive or other order or authority.

 The client group for residential care may include children and young people who display characteristics such as:

 - trauma related behaviours that are indicative of experiences of significant neglect, physical and sexual abuse, witnessed and/or has been subjected to family violence, and exposure to anti-social family cultures